Cinnamon roll: Description

 A cinnamon roll consists of a rolled sheet of yeast-leavened sweet bread dough or Viennoiserie, onto which a cinnamon and sugar mixture (with some variations including brown sugar, raisins or other ingredients) is sprinkled over a thin coat of butter.
-The dough is then rolled, cut into individual portions and normally baked, however a deep fried version is called cinnamon roll or cinnamon bun doughnut.
+The dough is then rolled, cut into individual portions and normally baked; however, a deep fried version is called a cinnamon roll or cinnamon bun doughnut.